Financial Literacy for Kids

 Money is the medium of exchange for most goods and services.
 Different coins and paper money have different values.
 Children need the ability to recognize the names and values of different coins and bills used in exchange for goods and services.
 This lesson helps children identify the names of coins and grasp their relative values in terms of purchasing power.
 We present games and activities that will help children acquire this knowledge.

-The following lesson plans are designed for elementary school children in third through sixth grade.
+The following lesson plans are designed for elementary school children in the following grades: third grade, fourth grade, fifth grade and sixth grade.

 Lesson One: Allowances and Spending Plans

 Children in grades three through six are capable of managing small amounts of money.
 They can divide their money into several categories, including “spend,” “save,” and “give.”
 At the same time, they can spend their money and keep a record of what was spent.
 This lesson provides an introduction to allowances for third through sixth graders.
 Allowances are the first step to understanding written spending plans or budgets.
 With guidance managing allowances in childhood, children can become financially responsible adults.
 Adults with effective budget skills create healthier family relationships and contribute to building a stronger economy.

 Successful money management includes keeping records of money spent.
 This includes having the skills to know how much money is available, how much money has been spent, and how much money must be saved for future needs.
 This lesson introduces elementary-aged children to the concept of being responsible for managing money through accurate record-keeping.
 It provides them with activities and worksheets that demonstrate the need to be accountable for how they spend and save money.